For Thai scholars conducting research on ASEAN related areas – 3-4 months

 - Have held a Fulbright grant within the past five years

 - Have received a J-1 visa within the past two years

-- Be physically present in Bangkok at the time of interview
+- Be physically present in Bangkok at the time of the interview

 - Participate in preliminary orientation during mid-February and pre-departure orientation during the second week of June

-- Be willing and able to serve as a recourse person and a cultural ambassador in the United States in seminars, conferences, or in other capacities requested by the host institution or community
+- Be willing and able to serve as a resource person and a cultural ambassador in the United States in seminars, conferences, or in other capacities requested by the host institution or community

 - Be prepared to participate in academic and alumni activities related to the program upon return to Thailand